pantheon-systems/documentation/source/content/guides/new-relic/04-new-relic-quicksilver.md

 ## More Quicksilver Examples

-The steps above provide a fast way to integrate New Relic&reg; Performance Monitoring and Pantheon.
+The steps above provide a fast way to integrate New Relic&reg; Performance Monitoring and Pantheon with Quicksilver.
 The [Quicksilver Examples](https://github.com/pantheon-systems/quicksilver-examples) repository provides many more ways to automate development, so please take advantage of them and extend them to fit your workflow.

 ## More Resources